 MS noticeably first started effecting my life in 2014 over the summer while I was getting ready for preseason my sophomore year of college.
 My symptoms included numbness/tingling in my left leg which eventually went into my left arm.
-I saw a neurologist who did a CT scan of my head and said everything looked great!
+I saw a neurologist who ordered a CT scan of my head and said everything looked great!
 So I continued on and tried to ignore the tingling in my arm and leg.
 Eventually it went away and I had a great season playing field hockey!

 When I completed my sophomore year, I experienced something kind of odd.
 I returned home and did my usual workout routine.
 All of a sudden I had severe back pain and thought to myself, I must have had bad form on my squats.
-I saw a sports medicine doctor who did an X-ray on my spine, he saw that it looked like the muscles were strained because of how straight my lumbar spine looked.
+I saw a sports medicine doctor who took an X-ray of my spine, he saw that it looked like the muscles were strained because of how straight my lumbar spine appeared.
 He prescribed me prednisone, a muscle relaxer, and two weeks no exercise.
 After about a week of not exercising my symptoms grew worse.
-I now had tingling and numbness from my mid torso down all the way down to my toes on both sides of my body.
-I woke up extremely nauseous and dizzy and called my mom who took me to the ER.
-There they did an MRI of my spine and sent me home the same day saying I have a bulged disc between L4 and L5.
+I now had tingling and numbness from my mid torso down to my toes.
+I woke up extremely nauseous and dizzy one morning and called my mom who took me to the ER.
+There they did an MRI of my spine and sent me home the same day saying I have a "bulged disc" between L4 and L5.